microsoft/dstoolkit-coding-agreement/coding_agreement.md

 This coding agreement provides some guidelines for Python, but they can be adapted to any other programming language.

-The guidelines in this section need to be followed by developers.
+The guidelines in this section need to be followed by developers / data scientists.
 Reviewers will also need to validate these guidelines during PR review.
 The comments in brackets next to the section title refer to production-ready code.
-Experimental or exploratory code does not need to strictly follow these guidelines, but it is recommended that most of the rules are followed, because then it will be much easier to convert experimental code to production-ready code when needed.
+Experimental or exploratory code does not need to strictly follow these guidelines.
+However, it is recommended that most of the rules are followed, because then it will be much easier to convert experimental code into production-ready code when needed.

 ### Code Layout [MUST]